How to download and print layered PDF patterns

 These pattern files will be formatted as tiles across a number of printer-paper-sized sheets.
 The best way to imagine it is to think about a large piece of pattern tissue unfolded and cut into small rectangles.
 The PDF will be printed on your home printer and the pages will be taped together to reconstruct the pattern tissue-sized layout.

-All Colette Patterns also come bundled with a separate file that can be printed on a wide format printer.
+All Colette Patterns also come bundled with a wide format file that can be printed on a wide format printer as well as an A0 format.

 Working with layers